shihyousyu/MyProjects/tetris/README.md

 # tetris

-this is a tetris game
+this is a tetris game, controlled using the arrow keys.